Tetractys1234/seed_labs/arppoison/README.md

 But our machine has no idea where 10.9.0.6 is, which causes it to broadcast an ARP request over the network trying to find 10.9.0.6

-The real 10.9.0.6 follows up with an ARP response broadcasted over the network segment letting all the machines connected know that it is actually located at.
+The real 10.9.0.6 follows up with an ARP response broadcasted over the network segment which fills in M's ARP cache for B's address.
 Now our Machine updates its ARP cache sends the ping from 10.9.0.105 to 10.9.0.6.
 Since the source of the packet is 10.9.0.5 and machine B has never communicated with it before, it sends out an ARP request to fill in its ARP cache with A's information.
-At this point a duplicate entry is detected in A's ARP cache and now the whole network knows that the ARP cache was wrong to begin with.
+When A receives the broadcast a duplicate entry is detected in A's ARP cache and now the whole network knows that the ARP cache was wrong to begin with and it gets updated with the proper addresses.

 ![duplicatedetected](img/duplicatedetected.png)